fbpx

 However, Nicklaus was one of the most mentally tough players the game has ever seen, and claims to have selective memory loss about the marquee events he lost.
 That’s part of what made him so great.

-In total, Nicklaus won six Masters, four U.S. Opens, three Open Championships and five PGA Championships, completing the career Grand Slam several times over.
+In total, Nicklaus won six Masters, four U.S. Opens, three Open Championships and five PGA Championships, completing the career Grand Slam several times.
 He and Harry Vardon are the only six-time champions at a single major.

-The last time he claimed glory at Augusta National Golf Club on a Masters Sunday, Nicklaus was 46, and that proved to be his final PGA Tour victory.
+The last time Nicklaus claimed glory at Augusta National Golf Club on a Masters Sunday, he was 46, which turned out to be his final PGA Tour victory.

 T1.
 Tiger Woods & Sam Snead, 82 PGA Tour wins

-At the top of the list, there is a tie between Tiger Woods and Sam Snead, who also combine for 22 major championship victories.
+At the top of the PGA Tour wins list, there is a tie between Tiger Woods and Sam Snead, who combine for 22 major championship trophies.

-Snead’s wins spanned from 1936 through 1965, and in his final victory, he won the Greater Greensboro Open — now called the Wyndham Championship — for the eighth time.
+Snead’s wins spanned from 1936 through 1965.
+His final victory came at the Greater Greensboro Open — now called the Wyndham Championship — for the eighth time.
 No one has won a single PGA Tour event as many times as Snead won that tournament, until Woods came along.

 In addition to his prowess on the PGA Tour, Snead collected seven major titles to his overall win total.
 Snead won the Masters and PGA Championship three times apiece, as well as the Open Championship in 1946.
 The only leg of the career Grand Slam he missed was the U.S. Open, where he was a four-time runner-up.